-Each of the foregoing topics represent recent, significant, water-related developments that have the potential to impact cities across the State.
-But, they are just a sample of the important water issues facing Texas cities.
+Each of the foregoing topics address significant water-related developments that have the potential to impact cities across the State.
+But, they are just a sample of the important water issues facing many Texas cities.
+Other matters deserving some attention include:

+Long range water planning.
 Municipalities may wish to consider the importance of long-range water planning and development for their communities.
 As identified in the 2012 State Water Plan,46 the significant water deficits projected for many cities throughout the State over the next fifty years will require new, innovative strategies to meet those demands.

+Collaboration in water supply development.
 In developing new supplies, regional collaboration among cities, and sharing existing supplies, each in a manner that maximizes efficiencies of scale, may well be an important part of any region's future water supply development and management-particularly as some new water supplies will be inherently expensive or will need to be moved great distances to meet municipal needs.
 Thus, regional collaboration and partnerships with respect to water supply development and management will become ever more important to communities across the state.
 Establishing the proper legal framework for such collaboration is critically important if the effort is to be successful.
-There are many vehicles available for use by cities, including vehicles as simple as interlocal agreements and contracts, and creation of stand-alone entities such as local government corporations, public utility agencies, and municipal water districts.
+There are many vehicles available for use by cities, including vehicles as simple as interlocal agreements and contracts, but also more sophisticated vehicles that can be utilized through the creation and use of stand-alone entities such as local government corporations, public utility agencies, and municipal water districts.